 AIMSWEB - an assessment given three times a year to students in Kindergarten -6th grade to assess reading fluency, comprehension, and mathematical skills.
 These results help teachers to identify students that may need additional support for a specific concept.
-Progress monitoring may be administered on a weekly basis 7 to monitor individual progress.
+Progress monitoring may be administered on a weekly basis depending on the students percentile to monitor individual progress.
 Results of this testing will be discussed with the parent during parent teacher conferences.

-MAPS - a series of assessments given to students in grades 3-6.
-These tests are given in the areas of reading, language arts, mathematics and science.
-Our students are tested twice a year and the results are used to determine a student's growth in these core areas.
-A parent's report is sent home after testing in the fall and spring.
+MAPS - an assessment is given to students in grades 3-4 & 6.
+The test is given in the area of science.
+Our students are tested once a year and the results are used to determine a student's growth in science.

-NSCAS(State Assessments) - state mandated testing for students in grades 3-6 are given in reading, mathematics, science and writing.
+NSCAS(State Assessments) - state mandated testing for students in grades 3-6 are given in reading, mathematics, and science(5th only).
 An annual report will be sent home to parents in the fall of the next year, as testing results are not released until the summer after students test.